tylerjackoliver/Fortran-Asteroid-Retrieval-Toolkit/prefilter/README.md

 To build this application, alter the compiler used by changing the `FC=` environment variable to the command which invokes the correct MPI wrapper to your compiler of choice.
 For example, `FC=mpifort`, `FC=mpif90`, `FC=mpiifort`.

-Once done, re-comment or de-comment the compiler options in `CMakeLists.txt` to match whether the GNU or Intel compiler is in use.
+Once done, re-comment or de-comment the compiler options in `CMakeLists.txt` to match whether the GNU or Intel compiler is being wrapped by MPI.

 Running `build.sh` should automatically create the required folders, generate the makefiles and compile and link the program.